dchacke/blog/_posts/2020-10-25-the-tragedy-of-children-becoming-teachers.markdown

 **Dennis:** And now you're a teacher.
 The system defeated you :(\
 **B:** Haha now I get a taste of my own medicine!\
 **D:** I'm curious, why did you become a teacher?\
 **B:** I've always loved working with kids and just making that connection!
-But also I think I didn't have a great experience with some teacher (probably cause I was a terror 😂) and just thought that I could try and provide a better relationship with kids who struggle??
+But also I think I didn't have a great experience with some teachers (probably cause I was a terror 😂) and just thought that I could try and provide a better relationship with kids who struggle??
 Like I never really liked school when I was younger haha\
 **D:** What do kids mostly struggle with in school?\
-**B:** Well last years struggle mostly around behaviors.
+**B:** Well last years struggle was mostly around behaviors.
 This year..looks quite different with everything being online haha.\
 I would say most of them are on grade level.
 Usually two or three are struggling academically\
 **D:** What kinds of behaviors do you mean?\
 **B:** Hmm one last year was more extreme, he would get physical when he got angry.
 But just maybe talking in class, not following direction, bullying other kids..things like that\